Irish Bacon and Cabbage

 Scotch Fillet with Guinness and Horseradish Gnocchi

-For this dish prepare potato gnocchi which are poached in stock or salted
+For this dish prepare potato gnocchi which are poached in stock or

-the gnocchi easier to handle.
+this way makes the gnocchi easier to handle.

 Ingredients